-There is a hole drilled on each of the leg bases to prevent water from being trapped within the leg and provide wire routing for accessories.
-A smaller hole is drilled in the tubing at the base of the other legs is to allow water to drain only.
+There is a rigging hole drilled in the starboard hardtop leg base to provide wire routing for accessories.
+A smaller hole is drilled in the tubing at the base of the other legs to allow water to drain.
 Keep the hardtop leg drains clean, especially before winter lay-up.